SiliconSerenity/pyModeS-csv-parser/README.md

 # CSV Watcher for pyModeS

 ## Overview
-This Python application, referred to as CSV Watcher, is a standalone utility created to monitor changes in CSV files within a specified directory.
-It is designed to work with pyModeS or any CSV files that follow the expected format.
+The core of this repository is the CSV Watcher, or just Watcher.
+It is a class designed to be reusable in a variety of python programs to easily automate processing of data collected and output to CSV format by the pyModeS library.
+In addition to the Watcher, several useful examples of functionality are provided, but keep in mind that the Watcher is the first link in the chain for all of their functionality.

 The expected CSV file format consists of four columns: timestamp, icao, key, and value.
 The keys that are handled include 'cs' for callsign, 'trk', 'roc', 'gs', 'alt' for altitude, 'lat' for latitude, 'lon' for longitude.

 Please note that this project does not extend or modify the pyModeS project in any way.
-It is a separate utility that merely uses the output produced by pyModeS or any other system that generates CSV files in the same format.
+This project is simply a set of separate utilities that merely use the output produced by pyModeS or any other system that generates CSV files in the same format.

+The overall goal of this project is to make it easy to perform additional automated processing on the CSV output of pyModeS, without modifying pyModeS itself.

 ## Requirements